Before airplanes became main stream, the primary mode of transport to bring people across vast distances is by sea.

 I personally like those that are designed to look like a real ship during those historic times with a wooden body.

 You could go for one with a metal body if you like.
 This can be especially ideal if metal represents your wealth element according to your bazi.
+Or when you are placing it at the northwest area of the house.

 Once you have decided on a merchant ship that you love, it’s time to fill it up with wealth items.